InsureMO/rainbow-d9/d9-n3/README.md

 	- `length: number..number`: presents both minimum and maximum length,
 	- all above syntax, connected by `,`,
 	- no negative value accepted.
+- `numberRange`: : syntax as below,
+	- `numberRange: [min..max]`: presents a range,
+	- allow given minimum value by `[`, or ignore it.
+Or exclude given minimum value by `(`,
+	- allow given maximum value by `]`, or ignore it.
+Or exclude given maximum value by `)`,
+	- minimum/maximum value can be ignored, but at least one should be present,
+	- all above syntax, connected by `,`,

 Some examples: